South Carolina Diminished Value Claims

 Newman v.
 Brown, 228 S.C.
 472, 477, 90 S.E.2d 649, 652 (1955)

-The South Carolina Supreme Court held that where personal property is damaged but repairable, the proper measure of damages ordinarily includes the cost of repairs plus the remaining diminution in value of the property.
-The court recognized that limiting recovery to repair costs alone would fail to fully compensate the injured party where the property’s market value remains reduced after repairs.
+The court held that when personal property is damaged but repairable, damages ordinarily include both the repair cost and whatever diminution in value remains afterward — limiting recovery to repair costs alone would leave the owner undercompensated when the property's market value stays reduced.

 Below are answers to common questions about South Carolina diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

 Yes.
-Proper repairs do not eliminate the effect of accident history on resale value.
+A quality repair doesn't erase the effect of accident history on resale value.

-• Can I file diminished value against my own insurance in South Carolina?
+• Can I file this claim through my own insurer?

 Generally no, unless your policy specifically includes that coverage.

-There is no mandated state formula.
-Market based analysis of comparable vehicles is commonly used to determine measurable loss.
+There's no mandated state formula.
+Market-based analysis of comparable vehicles is the common way to show measurable loss.

-South Carolina generally allows three years for property damage claims.
+South Carolina generally allows three years from the accident date for property damage claims.

-Yes, but claims that clearly document real market loss are typically positioned more effectively during review.
+Yes, but claims backed by clear market documentation are typically handled more favorably during review.

 Still have a question?